-The launch event for Cohort 1 of the postgraduate programme 'Leading Digital Transformation in Health and Care for Scotland' took place on 21 March 2023.
-The event featured guest speakers and senior leaders, setting the scene of the programme.
-Participants gained insights into digital health and care developments across four European countries and had the opportunity to connect with their peer support group, network with academic staff, subject matter experts, and senior leaders.
+The event brought together guest speakers and senior leaders to set the scene for the programme and its ambitions.
+Participants gained valuable insights into digital health and care developments across four European countries and had the opportunity to connect with their peer support group, as well as network with academic staff, subject matter experts, and senior leaders from across the system.

 “My participation on the course has allowed me to strategically inform our 5-year strategy which has recently launched, not only is this ambitious but it takes the full organisation on the journey, every department, every staff member, and every [service user].”